 What are the possible side effects of Ciprofloxacin?

-Get emergency medical help if you have any of these signs of an allergic reaction: hives, tingling; fast or slow heartbeats, weak pulse, feeling like you might pass out; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction to ciprofloxacin: hives, or the first sign of a skin rash; fast heartbeat, difficult breathing; swelling of your face, lips, tongue, or throat.

 headache with chest pain and severe dizziness, fainting, fast or pounding heartbeats;